Tanju Kayhan: Club career

 On 30 August 2018, he has signed 2-year contract with Adana Demirspor.
 However, due to an anterior cruciate ligament injury a week after his arrival, he never played an official game for the club, before leaving the club in March 2020.
 In May 2020, Kayhan was also operated for a articular cartilage damage.

 Later career

 In February 2021, Kayhan returned to Austria when he signed with SV Stripfing.
-However, he later revealed that he never signed a specific agreement with the club and he never really appeared on the teamlist for the club.
+However, he was injured with an anterior cruciate ligament injury and was therefore, at the time of the announcement, not fit to play or train at all.
+He later also revealed, that he never signed a specific agreement with the club and he never really appeared on the teamlist for them.

-Kayhan later began a career as a personal football coach.
-Together with is brother, Coskun Kayhan, they founded Football-CTK.